spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/stnode.rst

 object, depending on the schema in question.

 .. note::

-    The creation of stnode "node" types might occur when a user opens an ASDF file contain Roman data, as ASDF will load stnode as part of its de-serialization process.
+    The creation of stnode "node" types might occur when a user opens an ASDF file containing Roman data, as ASDF will load stnode as part of its de-serialization process.
 However, due to how Python imports work this should only happen once.